BlakeDarrow/DarrowTools/source/sphinx/ThisToThat.rst

 -  **Max Origin Distance**

    The maximum distance between any two objects origin point to be considered a "match".
 (What units are we using here?)

--  **Iterate Matching**

-   Should the matcher run until the **padding step size** hits 75.
-This will aid in catching objects to be matched.

-   .. warning:: Larger poly counts will increase wait times drastically.

--  **Iterate Step Size**

-   The amount of padding to increase on every match run.
-Lower values will give higher match accuracy.
-Higher values will give lower match accuracy.
-Default is 1.

--  **Search Padding**

-   Manual padding size to match names with, if **iterate matching** is off.
-Lower values offer higher chances of successful matches.
-   This is a dimensional padding percentage per axis.
-Essentially meaning tolerance.
-If you have few objects to match and low amounts of overlap, this number can be confidently larger.
-   However, if you have lots of objects that overlap, it is recommend to start at zero and slowly increase.
-   If this is the case, it is better to enable iterate match searching and avoid manual use.

 .. _dExport: